Frequently Asked Questions

 What type of equipment do you use?

-We use a DJI Inspire and a DJI Mavic 2 Pro for aerial photography, and Canon and DJI digital cameras for ground based photography and video.
+We use DJI Mavic 2 Pros for aerial photography, and Canon and DJI digital cameras for ground-based photography and video.

 Why was my photo shoot rescheduled?

-Ideally, winds less than 25 MPH and no precipitation are what is needed for a steady and clear drone photo session.
-Winds can interfere with the aircraft, and can affect battery life.
+Ideally, winds less than 25 MPH and no precipitation are needed for a steady and clear drone photo session.
+Winds can interfere with the aircraft and affect battery life.
 If a scheduled day has been agreed upon for services, we reserve the right to reschedule a scene until optimal weather conditions are present.
-This will be discussed with the client, as we check weather several days before and up to the day of the photography session.
+We will discuss this with the client, as we check the weather several days before and up to the day of the photography session.

 How high will the drone fly?